6 Reasons Your Houseplants Are Not Thriving

 Heat & Humidity

 Indoor environments are typically much different than the native tropical environment that most plants originate from.
 Take the time to check what temperature your plant prefers; this information is usually marked on their labels.
 Most plants are okay in the 60-80 degree Fahrenheit range and can adjust to a 5 or 10 degree difference at night.
 What is important is to minimize temperature fluctuations caused by drafts.
-If your plant experiences drafts or the temperature in your home fluctuates more than 20 degrees over a 24 hour period, your plant probably won’t last long.
+Your plant may experience drafts or the temperature in your home fluctuates more than 20 degrees over a 24 hour period, in which case your plant probably won’t last long.

 Humidity is crucial for houseplants!
 Many plant lovers forget that their plants probably came from a humid area and require a higher amount of humidity typically found in the home.
-If your home is not humid enough, especially in the dry winter times, we recommend you buy a humidifier.
+A lack of humidity in your home, especially in the dry winter times, calls for the recommendation of a humidifier.